Consumer Confidence Water Quality Report

 PUBLIC NOTICE

-Monitoring Requirements Not Met for PCB’s _
+Monitoring Requirements Not Met for EP & CL samples

 Our water system violated several drinking water standards over the past year.
 Even though these were not emergencies, as our customers, you have a right to know what happened and what we did to correct these situations.

 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not our drinking water meets health standards.
-During 2023 we failed to monitor for the following contaminants and therefore cannot be sure of the quality of our drinking water during that time.
+During 2024 we failed to monitor for the following contaminants and therefore cannot be sure of the quality of our drinking water during that time.

 What should I do?